cdent/wsgi-intercept/README.md

 [![travis](https://secure.travis-ci.org/cdent/python3-wsgi-intercept.png)](https://secure.travis-ci.org/cdent/python3-wsgi-intercept)

-Python3 port of the important bits of wsgi-intercept
+Python3 port of the important bits of wsgi-intercept, now working for 2.6, 2.7 and 3.3.

 What is it?
 ===========